 Turns out that they all had a few nice little features or tricks up their sleeve that I could implement.

 So I started with the low-hanging fruit.

-> I punched in sites that had a low DA into SEMRush and looked at the keywords they were ranking for.
-It was this research which led me to add higher search volume keywords into my SERP tracker.
+I punched in sites that had a low DA into SEMRush and looked at the keywords they were ranking for.
+It was this research that led me to add higher search volume keywords into my SERP tracker.

-> I saw brand new sites, less than 1-month-old ranking top 3 for some 12,000+ exact search keywords, and I thought “what they hell, let's write an article and go for it”.
+I saw brand new sites, less than 1-month-old ranking top 3 for some 12,000+ exact search keywords, and I thought “what the hell, let’s write an article and go for it”.
 So I did.

-> The first one is currently just outside of the top 10 (13th at the time of writing) and the search volume for the main keyword is 22k.
+The first one is currently just outside of the top 10 (13th at the time of writing) and the search volume for the main keyword is 22k.
 With another 20k of related keywords that I can incorporate.

 To what do I attribute the moderate success of this site?

 I know this question will come in the comments, so I wanted to catch it here.
 Essentially there are a number of factors that played a part in the success this site has seen thus far.